Best Pubs, Sports Bars & Live Music in Bangkok (2026 Guide)

 The Game Nana BTS

-Located directly under the BTS stairs, this is the "Gateway to Nana."
-With one of the largest projector screens in the city and Beer Lao on draft, it’s a stadium-like experience for match days.
+On the corner of Soi 9, right by Nana BTS, this is the "Gateway to Nana."
+With a big projector screen, a wall of HD TVs and Beer Lao on draft, it's a stadium-like experience for match days.

 The Vibe: Industrial and airy.
 Raw sports energy.